COREi64/MasterTracker-1541-Drive-Enhancement/README.md

 The MasterTracker is a 1541 visual drive enhancement that is built into the 1541 disk drive.
 It is a semi-destructive installation, as some material from the case (plastic behind the original 1541 badge must be removed).
 It is however reversable, as the original badge (if removed nicely) can be placed back on the drive, disguising the removed material if glued back in place.
 At it's core, the digital track display is a step counting circuit design, capable of counting whole and half tracks.
 Unlike "ram reader" style trackers, the circuit used in the Mastertracker cannot be defeated by any software or acceleration/speeder enhancement applied to the 1541.
 It will accurately display head movement and positional information as fast as the drive head can move, with no delay or lag.

-This github exists to provide support documentation those equipping their 1541 with a MasterTracker.
+This github exists to provide support documentation those who decide to build a MasterTracker for their 1541.

 ![IMG_2400](https://github.com/COREi64/MasterTracker-1541-Drive-Enhancement/assets/37495485/f1bec15d-2ff6-4713-a599-a5400386d66e)